easybiblabs/oauth2-client-php/CONTRIBUTING.md

 # Contributing

-If you have bug(fixe)s or implementation for missing features within Authorization Code Grant, awesome - open an issue or a PR.
+If you have bug(fixe)s or implementation for missing features, awesome -- open an issue or a PR.

 If the OAuth server you are attempting to use employs one of the [other grant types](http://tools.ietf.org/html/rfc6749#section-4), and you want